ChipaDevTeam/BinaryOptionsTools-v2/README.md

 *   **Commercial Use**: Requires explicit written permission.
 Contact us on Discord.
 *   See [LICENSE](LICENSE) for details.

-### ⚠️ Risk Warning
+### ⚠️ Risk Warning ⚠️
 **This software is provided "AS IS" without warranty of any kind.**

-*   Binary options trading involves high risk and may result in the loss of all your capital.
+*   Binary options trading involves high risk and may result in the loss of capital.
 *   The authors and ChipaDevTeam are **NOT** responsible for any financial losses, trading errors, or software bugs.
 *   Use this software entirely at your own risk.

 ***

 [Documentation](https://chipadevteam.github.io/BinaryOptionsTools-v2/) | [API Reference](https://chipadevteam.github.io/BinaryOptionsTools-v2/API_REFERENCE/) | [Discord Community](https://discord.gg/p7YyFqSmAz)